GrapeoffJS/kindagoose/docs/pages/event-tracking.md

 into `ElasticSearch` and hooks looked like a great way to fit this logic, while not clogging up the other services.
 But as it turned out, on `nestjs-typegoose` there's no comfortable instruments to work with hooks.
-Of course, I could use a regular version of the `elasticsearch` package instead of wrapper for the `NestJS` as a crutch, or do the same with the`Service Locator` pattern, which is an antipattern in `NestJS` context.
+Of course, I could use a regular version of the `elasticsearch` package instead of wrapper for the `NestJS` as a crutch, or do the same with the`Service Locator` pattern, which is an anti-pattern in `NestJS` context.

 Let's look at how it's implemented in `kindagoose`.
 First, let's make a schema: